IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

    help to avoid that the data unit queue grows excessively in certain low bitrate cases.

+ * Timing set to multiples of RTT istf seconds

 # IANA Considerations {#iana}

 This document does not require any IANA actions.